Denmark–Germany relations: Medieval period

+Reformation

+Lutheranism

+Chalcedonian Christianity was introduced to Denmark in the 9th century by Ansgar, Archbishop of Hamburg-Bremen.
+In the 10th century, King Harald Bluetooth became a Catholic and began organizing the church, and by the 11th century, Christianity was largely accepted throughout the country.
+Since the Reformation in Denmark, the church has been Evangelical Lutheran, while retaining much of its high church pre-Reformation liturgical traditions.
+The 1849 Constitution of Denmark designated the church "the Danish people's church" and mandates that the state support it as such.
+The Church of Denmark continues to maintain the historical episcopate.
+Theological authority is vested in bishops: ten bishops in mainland Denmark and one in Greenland, each overseeing a diocese.
+The bishop of Copenhagen is primus inter pares.

+German impact on Danish culture and society

 Second Schleswig War

 The Second Schleswig War was the second military conflict as a result of the Schleswig-Holstein Question.
 It began on 1 February 1864, when Prussian forces crossed the border into Schleswig.

 Denmark fought Prussia and Austria.
 Like the First Schleswig War (1848–51), it was fought for control of the duchies because of succession disputes concerning the duchies of Holstein and Lauenburg when the Danish king died without an heir acceptable to the German Confederation.
 Decisive controversy arose due to the passing of the November Constitution, which brought the Duchy of Schleswig closer to the kingdom of Denmark in violation of the London Protocol, after the German Confederation had rejected the previous state constitution (Helstatsforfatning).

 The war ended on 30 October 1864, when the Treaty of Vienna caused Denmark's cession of the Duchies of Schleswig, Holstein, and Saxe-Lauenburg to Prussia and Austria.
 The war resulted in a German victory.